Yankees vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani will look for his seventh straight game with a hit in this matchup.
-During his last 10 games he is hitting .308 with a double, a triple, five home runs, six walks and eight RBI.
+- Ohtani will look for his eighth straight game with a hit in this contest.
+During his last 10 games he is hitting .316 with a double, two triples, four home runs, seven walks and eight RBI.

 Ohtani Recent Games